johrstrom/jmeter-prometheus-plugin/README.md

 ## Maven Dependency

-We're now hosted on OSS Sonatype.
+We're now hosted on maven central!
 If you want to download this jar in a maven style project, simply add this dependency:

 ```xml
     <!-- you'll have to specify jmeter-prometheus-plugin.version here -->